elastic/ecs/rfcs/text/0000-host-identifiers.md

 At the time of writing, the following are several known challenges caused by these inconsistencies:

 * Confusion between the `host.name` and `host.hostname` fields
-* Unicity problems in raw hostnames
+* Unicity problems in raw hostnames.
+This can be common with workstations on certain OSes, for example a fleet of "MacBook-Pro.local"
 * Unicity problems in host.ids (e.g. misconfigured config management tools, machine images, disk snapshots, etc.)
-* Usage of unqualified vs. fully-qualified hostnames
+* Usage of unqualified vs. fully-qualified hostnames in the same fields (by different data sources) leads to host duplication

 ## People